Irish National Liberation Army: Arms importation

 By the mid-1980s, separate INLA factions were trying to acquire arms.
 The old arms links were re-activated by remnants of the original INLA organisation based in Dublin and Munster as part of an effort to either create a new republican socialist movement or reform the existing INLA.
 Between 1984 and late 1986 they held meetings with Fatah and other Arab sympathisers in Prague, East Berlin, Warsaw, and Tunisia.
-In 1984, modest amount of arms started flowing into Ireland again, including, Škorpion machine pistols and VZOR pistols; grenades were smuggled as well, as were remotes for bomb detonators.
+In 1984, a modest amount of arms started flowing into Ireland again, including Škorpion machine pistols and VZOR pistols; grenades were smuggled as well, as were remotes for bomb detonators.
 The 1986 United States bombing of Libya generated an anti-Western mood in the Arab world that led to a breakthrough for INLA arms procurement efforts.
 A large arms haul was secured through a Palestine Liberation Organization contact in Prague which included a hundred man-portable anti-tank weapons, forty AK-47 rifles, three 12.7mm heavy machine guns, and two 80mm mortars.
-However four INLA members (amongst them Harry Flynn) were arrested in France as they prepared to receive the shipment.
+However, four INLA members (amongst them Harry Flynn) were arrested in France as they prepared to receive the shipment.
 The judge at their trial was sympathetic and recognised they were acting on political motives.
 By 1988 though the weapons were still available for import neither the INLA nor the IPLO splinter group had the means to do so.

 Between 1977 and 1983 the INLA received weaponry from a sympathiser in Australia.
-The network had been activated by Seamus Costello and the shipments consisted of shipments of rifles of several types; Ruger Mini-14s, a Springfield Armory M1A, M1 Garands, Egyptian Mauser rifles, and SKS rifles.
+The network had been activated by Seamus Costello and consisted of shipments of rifles of several types; Ruger Mini-14s, a Springfield Armory M1A, M1 Garands, Egyptian Mauser rifles and SKS rifles.
 In late 1983, however, the Australian network was exposed after Gardaí found Seamus Ruddy in possession of a document that led to the discovery of the fourth (and last) Australian guns shipment which contained five M14-type rifles, one M1 Garand, three Mini-14's, an SKS, and over 1,700 rounds of ammunition.
 An Irish immigrant who had lived in Australia since 1968 and had become an Australian citizen in 1973 was arrested and convicted of arms running in 1984.

-In September 1990, customs officials in Cork foiled an INLA attempt to smuggle eight rifles and 1,000 rounds of ammunition hidden in a Volkswagen camper van that arrived in a ferry from Roscoff, France.
-Gardaí believed the INLA had used a sleeper cell in Paris to purchase the weapons from a black market arms dealer.
+In the summer of 1994 the INLA smuggled a quantity of explosives from New Zealand, hidden in tea chests.

+Timeline of Irish National Liberation Army actions

 Deaths as a result of activity

 According to Malcolm Sutton's Index of Deaths from the Conflict in Ireland, part of the Conflict Archive on the Internet (CAIN), the INLA was responsible for at least 120 killings during the Troubles, between 1975 and 2001.
 This includes those claimed by the "People's Liberation Army" and "People's Republican Army".
 According to the book Lost Lives (2006 edition), the INLA was responsible for 127 killings.

 Of those killed by the INLA: